 Today SIPs don't require an introduction.
 They have become a powerful tool to invest in equity.
-In August 2018, the monthly SIP flows crossed Rs 7,500 crore.
+In April 2021, the monthly SIP flows were close to Rs 8,600 crore, which is about three times the flows as observed 5 years back.
 What has caused this rise in popularity of SIPs?

 The beauty and appeal of SIPs lies in their straightforwardness.
 You invest a fixed sum regularly in an equity fund, regardless of market conditions.
 In the long term, you benefit not just from compounding but also rupee-cost averaging - you end up buying more units when markets are down and fewer when markets are up.
 Thus, your average price of acquisition is inevitably lower than what it would have been had you tried to time the market by trying to predict and anticipate its movements.